Ann2206/Secret-Santa/README.md

 # Secret-Santa
-It's a gift exchange application that can be useful during thr Christmas holidays.
+It's a gift exchange application that can be useful during the Christmas holidays.

 The idea of this application is:
 * user registers and writes any information about himself and his interests;